blasterman/blasterman.github.io/_posts/write_ups/2022-4-10-THM-upload-vulns.md

 ![gobuster scan results](/blastermans-base/assets/images/write_ups/tryhackme/upload_vulns/gobuster_file_scan_results.png)

 There’s quite a few jpg files here but which one is mine?
 The results not only show the file itself but also the size.
 Maybe we can use this to identify which one is my payload.
-First, I’ll check the details of the payload I uploaded that’s on my computer:
+Let's check the details of the payload on my machine:

 ![stat command results](/blastermans-base/assets/images/write_ups/tryhackme/upload_vulns/stat_shell.jpg.png)